Oganesson-swu/Intelligent-Thermoelectric-Sensing-System/README.md

 ## Final classifier

-The final liquid classifier uses all five features without PCA and a `GradientBoostingClassifier` with 150 estimators, learning rate 0.05, maximum tree depth 2 and random seed 2026.
+The final liquid classifier uses all five features with a `GradientBoostingClassifier` with 150 estimators, learning rate 0.05, maximum tree depth 2 and random seed 2026.
 StandardScaler is fitted within a pipeline.
 The no-leakage class is used for threshold evaluation but is not a liquid class in the four-class classifier.

 ## Outputs